 Outside of the academic setting, Krystal absolutely loves baking, reading, playing piano and guitar, as well as cuddle with her dog.

 Michael is a student in Lyman Briggs majoring in Biomedical Laboratory Diagnostics with a minor in Bioethics.
 After graduation, he hopes to attend medical school to become a physician.
 Michael is interested in the Hoffmann lab because he wants to learn more about how light and circadian rhythm can impact biological function.
 In his free time, Michael enjoys watching sports and being outside.

 Autumn is currently a Mechanical Engineering student with a concentration in Biomedical Engineering.
 Once she graduates she plans to go to graduate school to get a masters or PhD in Biomedical Engineering.
 She hopes to have her own lab one day to help merge advancing technology with the human body and make peoples lives better.
 Autumn is interested in the Hoffmann Lab because it is the perfect welcoming environment to grow as a student and researcher.
 In her free time she enjoys reading, water skiing, and being outside.

 Aneesh Sai Cherukuri

-Aneesh is a sophomore in the Lyman Briggs College majoring in Neuroscience.
+Aneesh is an undergraduate in the Lyman Briggs College majoring in Neuroscience.
 Once he graduates, he plans on working towards becoming a Neurosurgeon.
 Aneesh is part of the Hoffmann lab because it provides him with a wide range of technical utility that is hard to find elsewhere on this campus.
 Currently, Aneesh is working in the subdivision of chronopharmacology and plans to develop a more specific study in the future.
 In his free time, he loves to dance and read!

 Past lab members